TikTok vs Instagram Reels: We Run Both. Here Is What the Data Shows.

 Why Use an Agent for This

-Two platforms means double the content, double the analytics, double the competitive monitoring.
-Teams that make it work are not spending twice as many hours.
-They offload the data collection and number-crunching to automation so people can focus on what to create, how to adapt it, and where to invest more resources.
+Running two platforms means double the content, double the analytics, double the competitive monitoring.
+The teams that make this work aren't burning twice the hours.
+They're pushing the data collection and number-crunching to agents so people spend time on what to create next.

 Elena uses a video performance analyzer every week on both platforms.
 A few weeks ago it flagged something she would have missed: TikTok completion rates were down 15% over a three-week period.
 The daily numbers looked normal.
 The weekly trend was not.
 She figured out she had been posting screen recordings instead of face-to-camera videos.
 Switched back.
 Numbers recovered in about a week.